hfinkel/lfort/docs/InternalsManual.rst

 .. mostly taken from http://lists.cs.uiuc.edu/pipermail/cfe-dev/2010-August/010595.html

-Clang represents most source ranges by [first, last], where "first" and "last" each point to the beginning of their respective tokens.
+LFort represents most source ranges by [first, last], where "first" and "last" each point to the beginning of their respective tokens.
 For example consider the ``SourceRange`` of the following statement: